Using spatial modelling to understand environmental predisposition to tree diseases

 Context

 Trees and woodland across the UK are facing unprecedented environmental challenges through climate change, disturbance (fire, wind or human action) and pest and disease threats.
-Understanding and mitigating the impacts of these threats is a complex challenge because the individual interact with each other.
+Understanding and mitigating the impacts of these threats is a complex challenge because the individual elements listed above interact with each other.
 For example, environmental conditions such as drought may weaken trees and predispose them to the actions of pest insects or pathogens.
 We need to improve our understanding of these relationships so that we can make informed decisions about new woodland planting or restocking.

-Identifying significant environmental factors for other tree pests and diseases could be a powerful tool to identify areas in Britain where trees are under stress now, and will be under stress in the future.
 This information can inform species choice for planting and support management decisions for existing woodlands, leading to better survival and resilience of existing trees, forests and woodlands.

 Research aims and objectives

-We will build statistical models using environmental datasets and known disease distributions to identify trends that affect disease occurrence and/ or severity for the three case studies.
-In addition, we will extend and refine existing AOD models to include new observation data.
-The selected examples represent serious tree diseases in the UK, affecting a diverse range of woodland types from coniferous plantations to native broadleaves.
 Each case study presents unique challenges for analysis with different data types available.
 Collectively they offer the opportunity to apply a range of analytical techniques, that could be adapted rapidly to explore further the risk of spread of novel pest or disease arrivals in the future.

-The project will produce a series of models and spatial risk maps that will be used to guide forest management advice These outputs will be of direct use to scientists and policy makers as well as practitioners involved in woodland planning and management.
+• These outputs will be of direct use to scientists and policy makers as well as practitioners involved in woodland planning and management.

 Image of a dark crack in the bark of an oak tree, which is a symptom of acute oak decline.

-A deep lesion in the bark of an oak tree – a symptom of acute oak decline
+A deep lesion in the bark of an oak tree – a symptom of acute oak decline.

 Our Partners